Atomic Habits: An Easy & Proven Way to Build Good Habits & Break Bad Ones by James Clear is a self-help book published in 2018.

 - Cue → trigger that causes your brain to predict an outcome

-- Craving → desired change from current state to the predicted state
+- Craving → desired change from current state to predicted state

 - Response → action you perform

-- Reward → end goal of every habit (satisfy the craving)
+- Reward → end goal (satisfy the craving)

 - How To Create A Good Habit